nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: UC01- Pair Volunteer and Elderly**

+Precondtions: Elderly and Volunteer is already in FL.

 **MSS**

 1. User enters the details of elderly and volunteer to be paired into the application.
-2. FL adds the pair into the database, and feedbacks the successful addition of the pair.
+2. FL feedbacks the successful addition of the pair, and shows the new pair.
-3. User see the pair details appear in the pair list.

     Use case ends.